Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

-To develop an automated label extractor model, we annotated 1,000 radiology reports by merging findings and impression sections, as some abnormalities were not explicitly mentioned in a single section.
-This created a multi-label dataset for each radiology report, identifying 18 distinct anomalies.
-Conditions not referenced in either section were considered absent.
-Similar conditions were grouped: left and right mucoid impactions under \emph{mucoid impaction}, and various lung opacities (lung opacity, density increase, and ground-glass opacities) under \emph{lung opacity}.
-Lung and fissural nodules were categorized as \emph{lung nodules}.
-The annotated radiology reports were divided into training (80\%, 800 reports) and validation (20\%, 200 reports) sets.
-Leveraging this dataset, we fine-tuned the RadBERT-RoBERTa-4m model \cite{yan2022radbert}, which was originally trained on over 4 million radiology reports.
-Then, we applied it to classify the remaining 24,692 reports.
-These classified reports served three purposes: training the supervised baseline model, fine-tuning the self-supervised model, and internal evaluation.
+To develop an automated label extractor model, we annotate 1,000 reports by merging findings and impression sections, as some abnormalities are not explicitly mentioned in a single section.
+This creates a multi-label dataset for each report, identifying 18 abnormalities.
+Conditions that are not referenced in either section are considered absent.
+Similar conditions are grouped: left and right mucoid impactions under \emph{mucoid impaction}, and various lung opacities (lung opacity, density increase, and ground-glass opacities) under \emph{lung opacity}.
+Lung and fissural nodules are categorized as \emph{lung nodules}.
+The annotated reports are divided into training (80\%, 800 reports) and validation (20\%, 200 reports) sets.
+Leveraging this dataset, we finetune the RadBERT-RoBERTa-4m model \cite{yan2022radbert}, which was originally trained on over 4 million radiology reports.
+Then, we apply it to classify the remaining 24,692 reports.
+These classified reports serve three purposes: training the supervised baseline model, finetuning CT-CLIP, and internal evaluation of the models.
 Figure \hyperref[fig:fig1]{1b} illustrates the automated classification process for radiology reports.
+Supplementary Table \hyperref[fig:supp classifier]{2} shows the precision, recall, and F1 scores of the report classifier.